Davy Knowles: Solo career

 After the breakup with Back Door Slam, Knowles quickly began his solo career under the name "Davy Knowles and Back Door Slam".
 His new backing band contained Fritz Lewak at drums, Kevin McCormick at bass, and Benmont Tench of the Heartbreakers at keyboards.
-Knowles said in an interview that he had gotten much stronger and comfortable with singing and songwriting during the time that he began to write his first solo album.
+Knowles said in an interview that he had got much stronger and comfortable with singing and songwriting during the time that he began to write his first solo album.
 On 16 June 2009, Knowles released his first solo album, entitled Coming Up For Air.
-This new album became quite popular among blues listeners, as it rose to number 2 on the Billboard Blues Albums Charts on two separate occasions, on 11–25 July 2009.
+This new album became quite popular among blues listeners, as it rose to number 2 on the Billboard Blues Albums Chart on two separate occasions, on 11–25 July 2009.

-After the release of his new album, Knowles went on tour, playing at several notable summer music festivals including the Mile High Festival, Rothbury Festival, Lollapalooza, and Summerfest, where he opened for Buddy Guy.
-In December 2009 Davy Knowles performed the song Come Home, live at BETA Records TV Studios in Hollywood, California.
-The acoustic song segment is taken from Season 3 of the BETA Records Music TV Series, directed by Eric MacIver and produced by Chris Honetschlaege.
-(Link to video) He is now on the road as Davy Knowles and Back Door Slam, with PK (bass), Steven Barci (drums) and Ty Bailie (keys).
-They opened for Chickenfoot in August/Sept 2009.
-In June 2009, Chickenfoot guitarist Joe Satriani described Davy as his "new favourite modern-day bluesman" in a Playlist article in the Sunday Times.
+After the release of his new album, Knowles went on tour, playing at several music festivals including the Mile High Festival, Rothbury Festival, Lollapalooza, and Summerfest, where he opened for Buddy Guy.
+In December 2009, Knowles performed the song "Come Home", at BETA Records TV Studios in Hollywood, California.
+The acoustic song segment is taken from Season 3 of the BETA Records Music television series, directed by Eric MacIver and produced by Chris Honetschlaege.
+He was touring as Davy Knowles and Back Door Slam, with PK (bass), Steven Barci (drums) and Ty Bailie (keys).
+They opened for Chickenfoot in August and September 2009.
+In June 2009, Chickenfoot guitarist Joe Satriani described Knowles as his "new favourite modern-day bluesman" in a Playlist article in The Sunday Times.
 He was on tour with The Rhythm Devils.